Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility: Empirical application: identifying tax shocks

+Thus far, we document varying degrees of evidence of partial identification of structural shocks across samples.
+The MR-sample shows no evidence and is therefore excluded from further analysis.
+Given that heteroskedasticity provides three identified shocks for the 2023-sample, we examine which one corresponds to the tax shock.
+To do so, we begin by reporting the correlations between the structural shocks from our estimated model and the narrative measure of an unanticipated tax shock by \cite{romer_macroeconomic_2010}, based on the 2006- and 2023-samples.
+These correlations are presented in Table~\ref{tab:corr}.

+The results show that the first shock in our models is, albeit modestly, the most correlated with the narrative measure of \cite{romer_macroeconomic_2010}.
+Such low correlations are consistent with the \emph{weak instrument} observation of \cite{ramey2016macroeconomic}, yet exceed 0.22 for all models in Table~\ref{tab:corr}.
+They are also higher than those for the second shock, with values of -0.022 for the 2023-sample and 0.03 for the 2006-sample, and for the third shock, which reports correlations below -0.15 in both samples.
+Notably, the correlations for the first shock are similar to those of the tax shocks estimated by BP, MR, and LE, reported in the last three columns of Table~\ref{tab:corr}.
+Taken together, this correlation analysis provides some support for interpreting the first shock as the \emph{tax shock}.

-As our first shock in the PM--ordering can be called the tax shock using its correlation with a narrative measure, we investigate its dynamic effects on $gdp_t$, a focal relationship in the other studies.
-In Figure~\ref{fig:IRFown} we report the corresponding impulse responses coming from our estimates for both samples.
-Following MR and LE, they represent $gdp_t$ responses to a tax shock that reduces $ttr_t$ by one percent of $gdp_t$ in the last quarter of 2006.
-They share three common features, namely, (i) no effect on impact and for the first four quarters followed by (ii) an increase in $gdp_t$ reaching a peak around 1.27 percent ten quarters after the impact, and (iii) becoming statistically insignificant after around three years.
-For the two samples they differ by the width of the 68\% HDP intervals that are smaller for the 2023-sample and wider for the 2006-sample.
-This increase in width is driven by both the larger sample size of the 2023-sample and the reduced level of empirical support for identification of the tax shock in the 2006-sample.
+Next, we investigate the dynamic effects of the tax shock identified with our approach on $gdp_t$.
+Figure~\ref{fig:IRFown} reports the corresponding impulse responses for both the 2006- and 2023-samples.
+Following MR and LE, these responses correspond to a tax shock that reduces $ttr_t$ by 1\% of $gdp_t$.
+The impulse responses in Figure~\ref{fig:IRFown} share two common features: (i) no effect on impact and during the first six quarters, and (ii) a subsequent increase in $gdp_t$, reaching a peak thirteen quarters after the shock at about 0.38\% for the 2023-sample and 0.73\% for the 2006-sample.
+The shorter-sample shock is more persistent, with effects that remain significant even five years after impact, whereas in the longer sample the response dies out after roughly 3.5 years.
+Overall, the shapes of the impulse responses from the 2023- and 2006-samples are quite similar.

+We also examine how the impulse response based on our 2006-sample compares with those reported in BP, MR, and LE for the MR-sample, i.e., the original data used by these authors.\footnote{Our BP results rely on the SVAR model of \cite{blanchard_empirical_2002}, as estimated by \cite{mertens_reconciliation_2014}.} Figure~\ref{fig:IRFcom} presents these results with the 90\% HDP intervals for our model estimates.
+The impulse responses in BP, MR, and LE are maximum likelihood estimates with 95\% confidence intervals.